efabless/openlane2/Readme.md

 ### Installing Dependencies
 * Get [Nix](https://nixos.org/download.html), then invoke `nix-shell`.

+That's literally it.

-### Python Dependencies
+### Other Methods
+You'll need to compile the above tools.
+We're planning to support Conda soon.

-For now, simply type `make venv` to create a virtual environment with all the Python dependencies installed.
+To set up the Python deps, simply type `make venv` to create a virtual environment with all the Python dependencies installed.
 To activate the virtual environment, type `source ./venv/bin/activate` in your terminal.

 ## Usage
 In the root folder of the repository with the VENV activated, you may invoke: